elaine-chen-brown/CS1320-final-project/README.md

 1. In terminal, navigate into this directory
 2. Run "npm install" to install dependencies
 3. Create new database named 'noser_edited' and use editnoser.sql to load the database
+4. Unzip public/images/images.zip (folder size was too large for gradescope handin)
-4. Run "npm run start" to start server
+5. Run "npm run start" to start server
-5. Open a browser window and go to "localhost:8080" to see the site
+6. Open a browser window and go to "localhost:8080" to see the site
-6. Author portal is accessible at "localhost:8080/login", with username 'thenoser' and password 'thebrowndailynoser19'
+7. Author portal is accessible at "localhost:8080/login", with username 'thenoser' and password 'thebrowndailynoser19'

 ## Individual contributions